 MINIX is an inexpensive minimal Unix-like operating system, designed for education in computer science, written by Andrew S. Tanenbaum.
 During his computer science studies Torvalds became curious about operating systems in general.
 But, he soon got frustrated by the licensing of MINIX, which limited it to educational use only.
 Therefore, he decided to begin to work on his own operating system which eventually became the Linux kernel.
 As Torvalds wrote in his book “Just for Fun“, he eventually realized that he had written an operating system kernel.

 Torvalds started the development of the Linux kernel on MINIX, and applications written for MINIX were also used on Linux.
 Later on, when Linux matured, and further development took place on native Linux systems replacing all MINIX components by GNU applications, because it was advantageous to use the freely available code from the GNU project with the fledgling operating system.
 Program code licensed under the GNU General Public License (GNU GPL) can be reused in other projects as long as they also are released under the same or a compatible license.
 Torvalds initiated a switch from his original license, which prohibited commercial redistribution, to the GNU GPL.
 Developers worked to integrate GNU components with Linux to make a fully functional and free operating system.

 Today, Linux systems are used in every domain, from embedded systems to supercomputers.
 The Use of Linux distributions in home and enterprise desktops has been constantly growing and Linux has also gained popularity with various local and national governments, such as e.g., Brazil, Russia, Spain, or in India or China, because of its independency from a special supplier.

-At yovisto academic video academic video search you can listen to Linus Torvalds himself sharing his thoughts on git, the source control management system he created two years ago.
+At yovisto academic video academic video search you can listen to Linus Torvalds himself sharing his thoughts on git, the source control management system he created several years ago.

 References and further reading: